Learndevelop/add/CSS-assignments/README.txt

-this is CSS assignments.

-added some changes in css assignments new file
+It is Html-Assignments README text file. added some text.' again html-assignments folder added